 I'm John Paul McLoughlin (@glocky9), an outdoor adventurer and working family man.
-I wonder with my right-hand dog "Alfred" (@glockyk9) named after Alfred Wainwright and a self-proclaimed "Mountain Ambassadog" that skirts the edge between no fear & no sense.
+I wander with my right-hand dog "Alfred" (@glockyk9), named after Alfred Wainwright.
+He's a self-proclaimed "Mountain Ambassadog" that skirts the boundary between no fear & no sense.

 The day I realised I needed Grangers in my life, amongst other things...

-We headed out from Great Langdale, Midwinter in snow, ice & mist.
-Me Ill prepared with No crampons or ice axe, compass or map, basic kit & none of it waterproof.
+We headed out from Great Langdale, midwinter, in snow, ice & mist.
+I was ill-prepared with no crampons, ice axe, compass or map.
+I had basic kit but none of it was waterproof.

-It was dangerous, we got lost and the route took twice as long as it should have, I was soaked through to the bone and I couldn't walk properly for 3 days after.
-Although a walk in the park for my dry prepared Ex-Para friend that introduced me to "Grangers Clothing Repel" 2 days later,
+It was dangerous: we got lost and the route took twice as long as it should have, I was soaked through to the bone and I couldn't walk properly for 3 days.
+However, it was a walk in the park for my well-prepared Ex-Para friend.
+He introduced me to "Grangers Clothing Repel" 2 days later.

 I was instantly addicted & exhilarated by the Fells and I wanted more.
 This was a hard lesson learned and I quickly discovered the key to enjoying outdoor mountain life was preparation, the correct equipment & knowing how to use it.